-Geosynthetics are manufactured in a factory-controlled environment.
-They are packaged in sheets, placed in a roll or carton, and finally transported to the site.
-At the project site the geosynthetic sheets are unrolled on the prepared subgrade surface, overlapped to each other to form a continuous geosynthetic blanket, and often physically joined to each other.
-The individual types of products within the geosynthetics family are discussed in Section 27.3.
-The geosynthetic types are as follows:
+Geosynthetics are manufactured in sheet form in a factory-controlled environment.
+They are most often packaged in rolls for transporting to the site.
+They may also be folded or cut and stacked and placed in cartons.
+At the project site the geosynthetic sheets are unrolled on the prepared subgrade surface, overlapped to form a continuous geosynthetic blanket, and often physically joined to each other, for example, by welding (geomembranes) or sewing (geotextiles).
+The different types of geosynthetics are discussed in Section 37.3.
+They include geotextiles, geomembranes, geogrids, geosynthetic clay liners (GCLs), geocomposite sheet drains, geocomposite strip (wick) drains, geocells, erosion control products and HDPE vertical barrier systems.

-- Geotextiles

-- Geomembranes

-- · Geogrids

-- Geosynthetic clay liners (GCLs)

-- · Geocomposite sheet drains

-- · Geocomposite strip (wick) drains

-- Geocells

-- Erosion control products

-- · HDPE vertical barrier systems

-Note in the list above that different types of geocomposite drains are treated separately, and that HDPE vertical barriers are not lumped together with the rest of the geomembrane products.
+Different types of geocomposite drains and HDPE vertical barriers, a special form of geomembranes, are considered separately in the list above.
 These geosynthetics are described separately in this chapter because of their particular relevance in groundwater-related applications.

-Geotechnical, environmental, and groundwater systems frequently incorporate several types of geosynthetics, which are designed to perform more than one function in the system.
-The bottom and cover liners of waste containment facilities are good examples of applications that make use of geosynthetics for multiple purposes.
-In these facilities, the different geosynthetic products are combined to fulfill the functions of infiltration barrier, filtration, separation, drainage, protection, and reinforcement.
-The multiple use of geosynthetics in the design of modern landfills is described in Section 27.4.
-Finally, a case history illustrating the use of HDPE panels as a vertical barrier in a groundwater control project is presented in Section 27.5.
-A glossary of relevant terms and a list of sources are included for further information.
+Geotechnical, environmental, and hydraulic systems frequently incorporate several types of geosynthetics, which are designed to perform more than one function in the system.
+The bottom and cover liner systems of waste containment facilities are good examples of applications that make use of geosynthetics for multiple purposes.
+In these facilities, the different geosynthetic products are combined to create the liner system, the components fulfill the functions of infiltration barrier, filtration, separation, drainage, protection, and reinforcement.
+The multiple uses of geosynthetics in the design of modern landfills are described in Section 37.4.
+Finally, a case history illustrating the use of HDPE panels as vertical barrier in a groundwater control project is presented in Section 37.5.
+A glossary of relevant terms and a list of sources are also included for further information.

-27.2 Geosynthetic Functions
+37.2 Geosynthetic Functions

-27.2.1 Design by Function of Geosynthetics
+37.2.1 Design by Function of Geosynthetics

 As with other engineering materials, there are several design approaches that could be used during the selection process of geosynthetic products.
-The most common geosynthetic design methods are by experience, by specification, or by function (Koerner, 1994).
+The most common methods are design by experience, by specification, or by function (Koerner, 2005).

-Design-by-experience is generally based on the use of the manufacturer's literature and of the designer's experience and familiarity with geosynthetic products.
-Design-by-specification is practiced, for example, by government agencies (e.g., state departments of transportation) for routine applications.
-It often consists in selecting geosynthetic products for common application areas, taking as a basis minimum-or maximum-specified property values.
+Design-by-experience is generally based on the use of manufacturer's literature and of the designer's experience and familiarity with specific geosynthetic products.
+An extension of design by experience is design-by-specification, which consists of selecting geosynthetic products for common application areas based on basic minimum or maximum specified property values.
+These methods may be acceptable for routine, repeat, non-critical applications.

-Design-by-function can be used in addition to the aforementioned methods and is required for those applications not covered by specifications or of such a nature that large property or personal damage would result in the event of a failure.
-A generic design process that applies to the different geosynthetic functions is summarized as follows (Koerner, 1994):
+Design-by-function is the preferred approach.
+Design-by-function should be performed as a check for applications covered by specifications and required for applications not covered by specifications or of such a nature that large property or personal damage would result in the event of a failure.
+A generic design process that applies to the different geosynthetic functions is summarized as follows (Koerner, 2005):

-- 1. Evaluate the criticality and severity of the application - 2.
+- 1. Evaluate the critical and severe nature of the application - 2.
 Determine the function(s) of the geosynthetic - 3.
 Calculate, estimate, or otherwise determine the required property value for the function(s) - 4.
-Test or otherwise obtain the allowable property of the candidate geosynthetic material - 5.
-Calculate the factor of safety (FS) ratio as follows:
+Test or otherwise obtain the allowable property of the candidate geosynthetic material(s) - 5.
+Calculate the factor of safety (FS) as follows:

-$$FS = \frac{\text{allowable (test) value}}{\text{required (design) value}}$$
+$$FS = \frac{\text{allowable (test) value}}{\text{required (design) value}}$$ (37.1)

-- Determine if the resulting factor of safety is significantly high for the site-specific situation under consideration - 7.
+- 6. Determine if the resulting factor of safety is adequate for the site-specific situation under consideration - 7.
 Prepare specifications and construction documents - 8.
-Observe construction and post-construction performance.
+Observe construction and post-construction performance

-If the factor of safety is sufficiently high for the specific application, the candidate geosynthetic is acceptable.
+If the factor of safety is sufficiently high for the specific application, the candidate geosynthetic(s) is (are) deemed acceptable.
 The same process can be repeated for a number of available geosynthetics, and the final selection among acceptable products is based on availability and cost.